 - High action can cause notes to bend out of tune, especially when playing near the nut

-Based on my experiences with other inexpensive ukuleles, I frankly wasn't expecting much from the KA-15S.
-That's why I was amazed at how well the uke played right out of the box!
+Based on my experiences with other inexpensive ukuleles, I frankly wasn’t expecting much from the KA-15S.
+But I have to admit I was pleasantly surprise with how well the uke played right out of the box.

 The action was low and even, making it a dream to play.
-I usually find myself making some minor adjustments to many of my ukes when I first get them, but the KA-15S didn't need any tweaking.
-Very impressive!
+I usually find myself making some minor adjustments to many ukes when I first get them, but the KA-15S didn’t need any tweaking.

 Playability was good up and down the neck, and I didn’t experience any buzzing or high frets.